Wiouwash State Trail: Birnamwood to Fairmorr Road

 Back on the Wiouwash State Trail, the bike route follows Howard Street southeast through Wittenberg.
 After turning left (east) onto E. Reed Street and biking 175 yards, the trail resumes on the right (south) side of the road.
 On the north side of E. Reed Street is Pond Park, which has a covered picnic shelter, restrooms, and view of the village’s pond.
 This location and Washington Park serve well as trailheads.

-After Wittenberg, the trail runs through a large forest for 3.5 miles.
-Tiger Creek runs aside the trail, and crosses it numerous times.
+After Wittenberg, the trail runs through a large, thick forest for 3.5 miles.
+Babbling Tiger Creek runs aside the trail, and crosses it numerous times.
 This section is tranquil and secluded, with very few trail-goers.
 Wild turkeys and various songbirds may be seen along the route, and white-tail deer and other wildlife sometimes appear.

-About 350 yards of paved trail runs through Tigerton beginning at Ash and Birch Streets.
-The path turns to dirt and seems to end as it approaches U.S. Highway 45.
-However, it begins again at the intersection of Spauding Street and Zion Road, and heads south toward the community of Split Rock.
+About 350 yards of paved trail journeys through Tigerton, beginning at Ash and Birch Streets.
+The Wiouwash State Trail turns to dirt and seemingly ends as it approaches U.S. Highway 45.
+However, it continues at the intersection of Spauding Street and Zion Road, and travels south toward the community of Split Rock.

 Map of trailheads and addresses along this section of the trail.